-First a function is defined that recursively traverses the list and performs an operation for each of its elements which is defined by a function, which address is passed to it as an argument.
-The next slide contains the definition of the function.
+In the next slide a function is defined that recursively traverses the list and performs an operation for each of its elements.
+The operations is defined by another function, which address is passed to as an argument to the former function.

-The iterate\list() Function
+The iterate_list() Function